CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 ```
 # [ ] _*+MANAGE*_ Insert relevant parts of this task list in the resource publication Epic (sections under linked Jira Stories)
 # [ ] _*+MANAGE*_ Add to the Epic description field all important metadata (take a copy from the model description on the top of this page)
+# [ ] _*+MANAGE*_ Add to the Epic description field the information about all tools used to process the data (take a copy from the model description on the top of this page)
 # [ ] _*+GITHUB*_ [Request a URN | https://github.com/CSCfi/Kielipankki/tree/master/FIN-CLARIN-Administration] for the metadata record [how to request PIDs | https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_request_pid.md]
 # [ ] _*+GITHUB*_ [Request the URNs | https://github.com/CSCfi/Kielipankki/tree/master/FIN-CLARIN-Administration] for the license pages [how to request PIDs | https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_request_pid.md]
 # [ ] _*+META*_ In [COMEDI | https://clarino.uib.no/comedi/records], create and publish a preliminary metadata record (skeletal information only) for the source version, which is usually the first version to be published [instructions for creating metadata records | https://www.kielipankki.fi/development/creating-metadata-records/ ]